About Me

 AHRD/M.S.Ed.'2016

-I received my MS.Ed in the Adult Education and Human Resource Development (AHRD) Program at James Madison University, Harrisonburg, VA, USA.
-This program is a very unique program that exists only in some schools.
-It is a merge between higher education studies and the field human resources.
-In this program, we emphasize the use of technological approaches in higher education and learning theories.
-I am honored to be doing research in the field of AHRD.
-I did research on several topics such as "Mobile Devices Effect on MOOC-Massive Open Online Course", "Learning Management System" and "Diversity".
-In my thesis work, I am studying "The Effect of Cross-Cultural Differences on Team Performance".
-I graduated in May, 2016.
+I completed my MS.Ed in the Adult Education and Human Resource Development (AHRD) Program at James Madison University in Harrisonburg, VA, USA.
+This program is quite distinctive and is only available at a few institutions.
+It integrates higher education studies with human resources, with a focus on utilizing technology in higher education and exploring learning theories.
+During my studies, I conducted research in the field of AHRD, with a particular emphasis on topics such as "Mobile Devices' Effect on MOOC-Massive Open Online Course," "Learning Management System," and "Diversity."
+My thesis was titled "The Effect of Cross-Cultural Differences on Team Performance," and it received an Outstanding Thesis Award from James Madison University Graduate School in 2016.

 To learn more about the program, please visit the AHRD website.